sormy/react/README.md

 - no `focus`/`blur` events, use `focusin`/`focusout` instead
 - no `change`  event on input fields
 - `string[index]` is not available, use `string.charAt(index)` instead
+- animation/transition events are not available
+- `document.querySelectorAll()` is not available

 ## Transpilation